OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-webcomponent.md

 # openvidu-webcomponent
 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-webcomponent" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-OpenVidu webcomponent is the fullest, lightest and simplest element which you will can try to get started with OpenVidu and add videoconferences system into your website or app.
+OpenVidu Web Component is the simplest and quickest way to add videoconference capabilities to your existing web application.
+It brings many of the features of OpenVidu platform, making it very powerful.
-You will only need a few minutes to get your first application working!
+With just a few lines of code you will have your first video call working!

 ## Running this tutorial

-1. Clone the repo:
+1) Clone the repo:

 ```bash
 git clone https://github.com/OpenVidu/openvidu-tutorials.git
 ```

-2. You will need an http web server installed in your development computer to execute the tutorial.
+2) You will need an http web server installed in your development computer to execute the tutorial.
 If you have _node.js_ installed, you can use [http-server](https://github.com/indexzero/http-server) to serve application files.
 It can be installed with:

 ```bash
 npm install -g http-server
 ```

-3. Run the tutorial:
+3) Run the tutorial:

 ```bash
 http-server openvidu-tutorials/openvidu-webcomponent/web
 ```

-4.  _openvidu-server_ and _Kurento Media Server_ must be up and running in your development machine.
+4) _openvidu-server_ and _Kurento Media Server_ must be up and running in your development machine.
 The easiest way is running this Docker container which wraps both of them (you will need [Docker CE](https://store.docker.com/search?type=edition&offering=community)):

 ```bash
 docker run -p 4443:4443 --rm -e openvidu.secret=MY_SECRET openvidu/openvidu-server-kms
 ```

-5. Go to [`localhost:8080`](http://localhost:8080) to test the app once the server is running.
+5) Go to [`localhost:8080`](http://localhost:8080) to test the app once the server is running.
 The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of _openvidu-server_ when you first try to join a video-call.

 <br>